tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_finance/restricted_safe/mart.md

 The table shows how percentually the payment received in one month is applied to invoices in various periods; period indicates accounting period in the billing system

 {% enddocs %}

+{% docs mart_public_sector_ar_monthly %}

+The table shows how percentually the payment received in one month is applied to invoices in various periods; period indicates accounting period in the billing system

+{% enddocs %}